Sclerotherapy uses a soapy foam material called sodium tetradecyl sulfate to close off the diseased vein.

 This version of the re*be® website is maintained and served at GoDaddy.

+In the interests of serving you better this website will be moving to the cloud in the near future.
 All original content is property of My Skin Clinics P.L.C. the parent corporation of re*be®.

 You may always email the webmaster (Dr. Kolegraff) using email@example.com with any questions or concerns about the website or information presented here.